-In order to graduate from Thayer Academy, all students must take a minimum of three years of mathematics in the Upper School, although over 99% of students take mathematics all four years.
+In order to graduate from Thayer Academy, all students must take a minimum of three years of mathematics in the Upper School, although over 99 percent of students take mathematics all four years.
 While there are many different paths a student can take in the Upper School, the two most common are as follows:

 - Algebra I, Algebra II, Geometry, PreCalculus